-On 4 May 2016, the text of the General Data Protection Regulation (GDPR) was finally published in the Official Journal of the European Union, concluding over four years of intensive legislative work on a new data protection legal framework for Europe.
+On 4 May 2016, the text of the General Data Protection Regulation (GDPR) was published in the Official Journal of the European Union, concluding over four years of intensive legislative work on a new data protection legal framework for Europe.

 DLA Piper have designed this Guide to provide in-house lawyers, Data Protection Officers and others dealing with privacy compliance issues on a day-to-day basis with an easy-reference manual to the GDPR.